 In respect of voting rights where the Manager would face a conflict between its own interests and that of Unitholders, the Manager shall cause such voting rights to be exercised according to the discretion of the Trustee.

 The Manager has adopted a securities dealing policy for the officers and employees which applies the best practice recommendations in the Listing Manual.
-Under this policy, Directors and employees of the Manager as well as certain relevant executives of the CL Group (together, the Relevant Persons) are required to refrain from dealing in CICT’s securities (i) while in possession of material unpublished price-sensitive information, and (ii) during a prescribed period in accordance with the Listing Manual (Black-out Period) immediately preceding, and up to the time of each announcement of CICT’s financial statements during a financial year.
-Prior to the commencement of each Black-out Period, an email would be sent to all the Relevant Persons to inform them of the duration of the Black-out Period.
-The Manager also does not deal in CICT’s securities during the same Black-out Period.
-In addition, employees and Capital Markets Services Licence Appointed Representatives (CMSL Representatives) of the Manager are required to give a pre-trading notification to the CEO and the Compliance department before any dealing in CICT’s securities.
+Under this policy, Directors and employees of the Manager as well as certain relevant executives of the CLI Group (together, the Relevant Persons) are required to refrain from dealing in CICT’s securities (i) while in possession of material unpublished pricesensitive information, and (ii) during the one-month period immediately preceding, and up to the time of the announcement of CICT’s half-year and full year financial statements.
+Prior to the commencement of each relevant black-out period, an email would be sent to all the Relevant Persons to inform them of the duration of the black-out period.
+The Manager also does not deal in CICT’s securities during the same black-out period.
+In addition, Directors and certain employees identified as “Key Insiders” are prohibited from dealing in the securities of CICT, except during the open trading window (being one calendar month commencing from the relevant date of announcement of CICT’s results), provided that they are not in possession of undisclosed material or price-sensitive information.
+Employees and Capital Markets Services Licence Appointed Representatives (CMSL Representatives) of the Manager are also required to give a pre-trading notification to the CEO and the Compliance department before any dealing in CICT’s securities.

 This policy also provides for the Manager to maintain a list of persons who are privy to price-sensitive information relating to the CICT Group as and when circumstances require such a list to be maintained.